UnUniFi/moderators/qa.md

 ## [About Airdrop eligibility]

-## Q. Am I eligible for airdrop?
-I didn't receive airdrop.
-Why?
+## Q. Am I eligible for GUU airdrop?

 A. Please check if your Discord ID is in these list and find out the reason.
    1. 10thMay_Final_airdrop_list: https://docs.google.com/spreadsheets/d/1LS5I-AYgbOjZvK64c-d7WsqMUt0UWfpI_WlUmBqoC2E/edit#gid=1786137808 If your name is on this list, you should have received GUU.
 Please access to beta mainnnet and check your wallet.
    2. Special cases list: https://docs.google.com/spreadsheets/d/1oADwX-g2my34MF9CUr9ATTaQzcIrRk-azqG3ljqfing/view If your name is on this list, you "will" receive GUU in near future.
 Please keep your eyes on #announcement.
-   3. 25th May NFT qualified list: https://docs.google.com/spreadsheets/d/1RwtpBJI3aVKNk59ZkFa50tal9Ou9JvFpTz881uMeT0g/edit#gid=2048051085 If your name is on this list, you should have received NFT.
-So please check your wallet on OpenSea.
-We put the guide how to check it below.
-   4. 25th May NFT "not qualified" list: https://docs.google.com/spreadsheets/d/1_XHDIem-vtpFVz7zAHCmO24M8V2KUJzk4PZT4arhjAo/edit?usp=sharing
-   5. Not matched to the post in Discord: https://docs.google.com/spreadsheets/d/11Qa809twdML92THErN-7OGfwEAreIrHRLOPleXpIT0w/edit?usp=sharing
+   3. Not matched to the post in Discord: https://docs.google.com/spreadsheets/d/11Qa809twdML92THErN-7OGfwEAreIrHRLOPleXpIT0w/edit?usp=sharing
-   6. Not in final list or special cases list: https://docs.google.com/spreadsheets/d/15v80b0GeZfyPl_-6X4W2XA7L4ABijRuYQ0t2Pw7FDHc/edit?usp=sharing
+   4. Not in final list or special cases list: https://docs.google.com/spreadsheets/d/15v80b0GeZfyPl_-6X4W2XA7L4ABijRuYQ0t2Pw7FDHc/edit?usp=sharing

-If your name is on these list, from 4 to 6, that might be
+If your name is on these list, 3 or 4, that might be

 - Letter cases (capital letter or not)
 - Spaces contamination